julianmendez/wikihtml/README.md

 #### Sections

 Sections are marked at the beginning of a line.
 The heading should be between a sequence of equals signs (=).
-More equals signs makes the heading smaller.
+Using more equals signs makes the heading smaller.
 For example:

 | wiki markup                   | HTML                    |
 |:------------------------------|:------------------------|